Margaret of Bavaria, Marquise of Mantua

-Margaret of Bavaria (1442–1479) was a Marchioness consort of Mantua, married in 1463 to Federico I Gonzaga, Marquess of Mantua.
-She was regent in the absence of her spouse during his military campaign in 1479.
+Margaret of Bavaria (1 January 1442 – 14 October 1479) was a Marchioness consort of Mantua, married in 1463 to Federico I Gonzaga, Marquis of Mantua.
+She was regent in the absence of her husband during his military campaign in 1479.

 Life

 Margaret was the daughter of Albert III, Duke of Bavaria and Anna of Brunswick-Grubenhagen-Einbeck.
-The marriage between Margaret and Frederico helped trading relations between the two states.
+The marriage between Margaret and Federico helped trading relations between the two states.

-Margaret was not able to speak or read Italian when she arrived, but the relationship with Frederico was described as happy.
+Margaret was not able to speak or read Italian when she arrived, but the relationship with Federico was described as happy.
 The court was dominated by her mother-in-law, but Margaret avoided all conflicts.

-During his war against Aragon, Frederico appointed Margaret as regent in his absence during the spring and summer of 1479, during which she died.
+During his war against Aragon, Federico appointed Margaret as regent in his absence during the spring and summer of 1479, during which she died.